rogueflux/Microphone-to-FPGA-Interface-Circuit/README.md

 ---

 ## License & Attribution
-This design is documented for educational and prototyping purposes.
-Please attribute the original authors when referencing this work.
+This project is licensed under the CERN Open Hardware Licence Version 2-S License - see the [LICENSE](LICENSE) file for details.

 ---